Medabots: Supporting characters

 Cyandog is a DOG-0 model dog-type Medabot who is Spike's first Medabot.
 Metabee later discovered that Cyandog has been equipped with a monkey medal that is not compatible with Cyandog's model, as monkey medals are used for Medabots who are experts at hand-to-hand combat while Cyandog was among the Medabots that specialize in shooting.
+Though Cyandog's body was later destroyed during his fight against Metabee, his medal was placed into Krosserdog.